 Name the Emotion

-Try and identify the emotion underpinning the behavior, and name it for your child.
-This helps them understand what is occurring and when our kids understand their emotions, they feel less scared and more confident to be able to manage (because they know what emotion they are dealing with).
-For example, “I’ve noticed that since you have changed schools you aren’t sleeping as well.
-It makes me wonder whether you are feeling worried or the change feels a bit overwhelming for you.
+Try to identify the emotion underpinning the behavior and name it for your child.
+This helps them understand what is occurring, and when our kids understand their emotions, they feel less scared and more confident to manage (because they know what emotion they are dealing with).
+For example, “I’ve noticed that since you changed schools, you aren’t sleeping as well.
+It makes me wonder whether you are feeling worried or if the change feels a bit overwhelming for you.
 Does that sound right?”
-The simple naming of an emotion creates a connection between you and your child because they know you really see and hear them.
-This sense of connection fosters safety which can help our kids manage stress and fear.
+The simple naming of an emotion creates a connection between you and your child because they know you see and hear them—this sense of connection fosters safety which can help our kids manage stress and fear.

 Empathize With Your Child

-Name your child’s emotion and help them to see that their response is normal.
+Name your child’s emotions and help them to see that their response is normal.
 It helps them to see that while their feelings might be big, they don’t have to be overwhelming and that other people have the same experiences.
-“I can see you are really sad about having to share mommy and daddy now that your little brother has arrived.
-It’s really normal to have lots of tricky feelings when big changes occur.”
+“I can see you are sad about sharing mommy and daddy now that your little brother has arrived.
+It’s normal to have many tricky feelings when big changes occur.”

 Try to identify the trigger or the situation driving the regression and see if there is anything you can do to support them (hint . . . there might not be; you might just have to ride it out).
-For example, if your child is getting worried about starting school, you could try reading them positive stories about first days.
-You could get an older sibling or friend to talk about some of the exciting things about starting school.
+For example, if your child is worried about starting school, you could try reading them positive stories about the first days.
+You could get an older sibling or friend to talk about exciting things when starting school.
 Perhaps they can join you to go shopping for school supplies or uniforms.
 But more importantly, sit quietly and listen intently when they share their feelings.

 Add Structure or Routine

-As changes and stress often arise from things outside of a child’s control, it’s important to find ways to increase their sense of power and autonomy.
-You could do this by adding structure or routines to their day so they know when to expect transitions and feel safe.
-It might also be an idea to let them have a say in their daily life.
-I don’t mean big decisions, but small daily decisions like what clothes they are going to pick for the day?
+As changes and stress often arise from things outside a child’s control, it’s important to find ways to increase their sense of power and autonomy.
+You could add structure or routines to their day, so they know when to expect transitions and feel safe.
+You might also consider letting them have a say in their daily life.
+I don’t mean big decisions, but small daily decisions, like what clothes they will pick for the day.
 Do they feel like eating a snack or riding their bike first?
 What about which book you are going to read together?